 Finance and math skills.
 Running a pawn shop business centers around an understanding of finances and the daily use of math.
 Strong math skills, or the ability to learn, are important.

 Resale experience.
 Because a large component of this business involves reselling used items, some experience in the resale industry is valuable.
 Experience evaluating, pricing, photographing, and listing items on online platforms is a real advantage.
-People are going to be constantly trying to pawn fake and stolen goods, so knowing the resale market is critical to staying profitable.
+People will constantly be trying to pawn fake and stolen goods, so knowing the resale market is critical to staying profitable.

 Industry knowledge.
-A working knowledge of the reselling industry, particularly of the value of items like gold and jewelry, will help a pawn shop owner to make wise business decisions.
+Working knowledge of the reselling industry, particularly of the value of items like gold and jewelry, will help a pawn shop owner to make wise business decisions.
 In lieu of familiarity with product resale markets, thorough research skills are important.

 Attention to detail.
 Detail is present in every element of this business, from evaluating products brought in as loan collateral to accurately tracking profits and loan records.
 A business owner needs to have great attention to detail.

 Amazon has several books that go into detail on starting and running a pawn shop.